tzerfoss/web-dev-summer-2021/week-1/day-4/README.md

 ## Week 1 Day 4

+### What are we doing today?
+We are learning an easier way to display elements how we want them by using Flexbox.

+### Why are we doing this?
+The following simple layout requirements are either difficult or impossible to achieve with other tools, in any kind of convenient, flexible way:

+- Vertically centering a block of content inside its parent.
+- Making all the children of a container take up an equal amount of the available width/height, regardless of how much width/height is available.
+- Making all columns in a multiple-column layout adopt the same height even if they contain a different amount of content.

+### How do I know if I am tracking?
+If you can answer the questions or do these tasks below (and please don't just say in your head yes.
+Even if you can do it, for practice actually implement each these in each section)
+1. You can center a div in the middle of the screen.
+2. You know how to select an id that you created on tag.
+3. You can stack images horizontally at will.

+### Learning Objectives

+- Flexbox

+### Concepts
+   - Inline-block
+   - Parent
+   - Child
+   - CSS Properties and Values
+   - Flex container and flex items
+   - Justify Content
+   - Flexbox Froggu

 ### Warm Up [10 minutes]

 At this point, if you're reading this in your editor, you have successfully perform a git pull!